My fellow Christmas enthusiasts,

 In comparison with other social media, FB and other inter web Christmas enthusiasts sites and groups I get the perception that ClausNet is much kinder.

 Sure, we have spirited and vastly divided topics that are discussed.
 Some of which become very passionate and polarizing and emotionally driven.
 Let’s face it, as a Christmas enthusiast, we have certain levels of passion.
-Without that passion, I would not be motivated to blog, and you would not take the time to read it.
+Without that pass

 As you begin your bookings for the season I would like to offer some suggestions when finding yourself unable to accept a request.